ag035/amyguan-dataviz-portfolio/final-project-part-two.md

 > List the goals from your research, and the questions you intend to ask.

 Do you find the logical flow smooth?
+-> set up looks nice, the hook is good; might lose people when starts introducing policies (impact) -> address why it's important (how economies would improve with that)

 What do you think is the major point of the presentation?

 What data appeals to you the most?
+-> chart with birth rate (maybe add a line for average); provides the picture of the situation -> refine sweden over time vs south korea over time

 What questions do you have after viewing the presentation?
+-> why women does not want to have kid
+-> any factors from education

 What other elements or sections could be added to assist your understanding or visualization?
+-> easy to understand
+-> historical section might get wordy

+Danning MSPPM
+Sushruti Master of Urban Design

 Text here!